 NEW YORK CITY TAXI DRIVER ATTORNEY

-For over 60 years Wittenstein & Wittenstein has dedicated itself to representing New York’s Cabbies.
-We have always taken a special interest in our City’s hard working taxi drivers, making sure that they have the best representation possible when they have an accident.
-We know that taxi drivers are industrious New Yorkers tirelessly work long hours helping people get where they need to go.
+For over 60 years Wittenstein & Wittenstein has dedicated itself to representing New York’s Rideshare Drivers.
+We have always taken a special interest in our City’s hard working drivers, making sure that they have the best representation possible when they have an accident.
+We know that drivers are industrious New Yorkers, tirelessly work long hours helping people get where they need to go.
 They have more accidents than other drivers, not because they don’t drive well, but because they spend so many more hours on the road.
-When a taxi driver has an accident, they need the services of an attorney that understands their needs and is committed to serving the taxi driver community.
-So, if you are a taxi driver that’s been injured in an accident, you’ve come to the right place.
-If you drive a livery, Uber or Lyft, we can help you, too.
-We have great pride in the work we do to help the professional driver community.
+When a driver has an accident, they need the services of an attorney that understands their needs and is committed to serving the rise driver community.
+So, if you are a rideshare Uber, Lyft or livery driver that’s been injured in an accident, you’ve come to the right place.
+We have great pride in the work we do to help the rideshare driver community.

 Medical benefits under no-fault and worker’s compensation differ.
 No-fault allows you to treat immediately, getting the testing and procedures you need from doctors that accept no-fault insurance.
 You are required to attend examinations with doctors hired by the insurance company and sometimes the benefits will be cut off quickly.
 Some doctors, knowing that no-fault cuts off benefits quickly, are willing to treat patients after their cut-off and hire lawyers to arbitrate their bills with the insurance company.
 If a person truly was in need of care, they are usually successful in collecting payments for their bills, and will not charge the patients if they don’t collect money.
 For more information on “no-fault” benefits, see our blog post “Everything You’ve Ever Wanted to Know About No-Fault.”